GoogleCloudPlatform/healthcare/deploy/engine/README.md

 Users hosting any type of sensitive data on GCP typically need to go through a few common and repetitive processes such as setting up devops, auditing and monitoring.
-By using our out of the box complete end-to-end configs that implement these steps for you, you can quickly setup a secure and compliant environment and focus on the parts of the infrastructure that drive your business.
+By using our out of the box end-to-end configs that implement these steps for you, you can quickly setup a secure and compliant environment and focus on the parts of the infrastructure that drive your business.

 This tool will help you follow Terraform
 [best practices](https://www.hashicorp.com/resources/evolving-infrastructure-terraform-opencredo),